 Though keep in mind: “With great power comes great responsibility“

 0. (no blog post needed) There is going to be a non-expiring Kubeconfig for your user which authenticates you via OpenID Connect.
 You will need the extension kubelogin installed on your machine for the kubectl CLI to authenticate you.

 1. Switching access management from XSUAA to RBAC – existing user access is migrated; new access must be granted differently.

-3. Extending on-premise systems via Kyma runtime – yes, you will be able to easily make use of the Connectivity Proxy for Kubernetes inside Kyma runtime to connect to Cloud Connector and do principal propagation
+3. Extending on-premise systems via Kyma runtime – yes, you will be able to easily make use of the Connectivity Proxy for Kubernetes inside Kyma runtime to connect to Cloud Connector and do principal propagation and using x509-certificates

 5. How to subscribe to events from SAP CX solutions and bind them to your functions and deployments